-1. The crushed material sometimes gets stuck between the jaws and the machine gets jammed.
+1. The crushed material sometimes gets stuck between the jaws, and the machine gets jam.
 This can be resolved by loosening up the spring attached to the base of the jaw crusher, dislocating the entire set-up, removing the stuck particle, and reconfiguring the machine.

 2. If the safety protocols are not properly followed, the breakdown of material into smaller particles may cause severe injuries and accidents.